isaacs/rimraf/README.md

   delayed 33ms.
 - `retryDelay`: Native only.
 Time to wait between retries, using linear backoff.
 Default `100`.
+- `signal` Pass in an AbortSignal to cancel the directory removal.
+This is useful when removing large folder structures, if you'd like to limit the amount of time spent.
+Using a `signal` option prevents the use of Node's built-in `fs.rm` because that implementation does not support abort signals.

 Any other options are provided to the native Node.js `fs.rm` implementation when that is used.